 - Real-estate investors: Investors can purchase a property with this loan, but they’ll have to declare the property as their primary residence for at least one year after closing.

 - Current homeowners: If you’ve already gone through the home buying process once, the FHA 203(b) loan is still a good option if you are planning to sell your home and buy a new one.
 It will also work for current homeowners looking to refinance their home and pay for renovations.

 If you aren’t planning to live in the property, this is not the right type of loan for you, as it must be used as a primary residence.

 FHA 203(b) Requirements

 To qualify for an FHA 203(b) loan, you’ll need to meet specific guidelines set by the Federal Housing Administration.
-Here’s are the checkpoints to meet if you want to qualify.
+Here are the checkpoints to meet if you want to qualify:

 - 5% down payment: In addition to standard FHA qualifications, a minimum down payment of 3.5% will need to be saved up for single family mortgages.

 - 580 credit score: While the FHA requires a minimum score of 500, most lenders require a higher credit score to obtain this type of loan.
 Rocket Mortgage® requires a minimum credit score of 580.

-- 43% or less DTI.
-Lenders look at your debt-to-income ratio to see what other financial obligations you have on your plate.
+- DTI of 43% or less: Lenders look at your debt-to-income ratio to see what other financial obligations you have on your plate.

-- 1- to 4-unit structures only.
-The property can only have up to four units.
+- One- to four-unit structures only: The property can only have up to four units.
 Single-family homes, duplexes, triplexes and quadplexes are examples of what you can purchase with an FHA 203(b) loan.